prolixalias/gravitee-api-management/docker/quick-setup/opentracing-jaeger-tls/README.md

 # OpenTracing With Jaeger

-This docker-compose allows you to run APIM with OpenTracing activated and Jaeger as a tracer.
+This nerdctl compose allows you to run APIM with OpenTracing activated and Jaeger as a tracer.

 You can call your APIs through your gateway classically (for example: `http://localhost:8082/myapi`).